or

 Source: Unsplash

-If you’re looking for safe places in Indonesia 2025, Surabaya deserves a spot on your list.
-As travelers on Post Nautical point out, the city blends warmth, tradition, and modern conveniences—with very few safety concerns to worry about.
+If you’re looking for safe places in Indonesia in 2026, Surabaya deserves a spot on your list.
+As travelers on Post Nautical point out, the city blends warmth, tradition, and modern conveniences, with very few safety concerns to worry about.

 Travel Tips for Surabaya